|

 team shirts that were obviously made by someone who did not

 know anything about the sport and barely spoke English.
-(I am still
+I am certain that these t-shirts are going to one day be the rage of the fashion world.

 In